MostafaEssawy95/Crowd-counting/README.md

 # Crowd-counting

-the dataset used in shanghai tech dataset
+the dataset used is Shanghaitech dataset